Why Subcutaneous Hormone Replacement Therapy is Better than Oral HRT

 Oral HRT Increases Risk of VTE but Transdermal HRT Does Not

-This study concludes that HRT administered orally had a 70% great risk of VTE.
-But the transdermal HRT administration route was considered a safe form of hormone replacement therapy.
-Transdermal forms of estrogen paired with orally administered progesterone seem to be helpful in preventing instances of VTE in female patients.
+The study concluded that HRT administered orally had a 70% great risk of VTE.
+But the transdermal HRT administration route appeared to be helpful in preventing instances of VTE in female patients.
+And another similar clinical research study found that transdermal HRT may be better for women who are at risk of VTE or are obese.

 Subcutaneous Hormone Replacement Therapy Training